 For the purpose of these Guidelines, "demonstration" or “protest” means an event requiring the presence of one or more persons in a University location with the intent to express a particular point of view in a manner that attracts attention, as in rallies, sit-ins, vigils, or similar forms of expression.

-Campus Demonstration Registration Forms are available in the Office of Co-Curricular Programs and online.
+Campus Demonstration Registration Forms are available through the Office of Co-Curricular Programs.
 Groups may reserve quads and rooms for a demonstration; however, the use of space is subject to the VPSA’s judgment about the appropriateness of the location for the planned event, availability, applicable usage fees and associated charges.
 Registration forms must be returned to the Office of Co-Curricular Programs a minimum of three business days prior to the event.

 Response and Preparation to a Campus or Student Sponsored Event: